Hydrology-and-Environmental-Hydraulics/developments/README.md

 ## Education
 - [A (very) short introduction to R](https://github.com/ClaudiaBrauer/A-very-short-introduction-to-R): A 1.5-hour (10 page) introduction to R and other self-study modules.
 - [Hydrology basics](https://github.com/ClaudiaBrauer/Hydrology-Basics): Education material (knowledge clips, webapps and more) explaining basic hydrological concepts.
+- [R scripts for hydrological data analysis](https://github.com/soil-water-atmosphere/notebooks/tree/master/R_for_hydrology): Collection of R scripts that can be useful for data analysis.

 ## Software
 - [WALRUS](https://github.com/ClaudiaBrauer/WALRUS): The Wageningen Lowland Runoff Simulator (WALRUS): a lumped rainfall-runoff model for catchments with shallow groundwater.